sneha3799/AI-Agent-for-a-Commerce-Website/README.md

 ### Prerequisites

 - Python 3.11+
-- PostgreSQL 16 with pgvector extension
+- PostgreSQL 16+ with pgvector extension (or AWS RDS with pgvector)
-- OpenAI API key
+- AWS account with Bedrock access (Claude Haiku 4.5 enabled in us-east-1)
+- AWS IAM user with `AmazonBedrockFullAccess` and `AmazonS3FullAccess`
+- Docker (for containerised deployment)

 ### Database setup